dkucharc/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Daniel Kucharczyk is an Assistant Professor with the Faculty od Pure and Applied Mathematics at Wroclaw University of Technology.
-His research interests include the application of mathematics (AI/ML) in finance, anomaly detection and system recommendations.
+His research interests include the application of mathematics and AI/ML methods in finance, remote sensing and system recommendations.